iamkirankumaryadav/NLG/README.md

 - **NLG** is a core component of how **Generative AI (GenAI)** works.
 - **NLG** is the capability of **AI** to turn data into natural language.
 So, NLG is **AI** that can communicate with humans.
 - Chatbots, voice assistants, and AI writing tools all use NLG.
-Basically, any AI system that's producing text is leveraging NLG in some way to do it.
+Basically, any AI system that's producing text is leveraging NLG.
 - e.g.Open AI ChatGPT, Google Gemini, Microsoft Copilot, etc.

 ### **How does NLG work?**